 The one-year anniversary of the implementation of GDPR – one of the most important changes to data privacy regulations in the last 20 years has just passed.
+What has been the GDPR impact one year on?
 With potential of fines up to €20 million or 4% of annual turnover, its impact is undoubtedly wide-reaching.
 But since its implementation, what changes – if any – have businesses made to ensure the data they hold remains secure?
 And what can they do to ensure they don’t fall foul of this legislation?

 Since GDPR was enacted there have been more than 59,000 GDPR notifications across the EU.
 Looking more widely, one of the most high-profile data breaches to date has been from Equifax, for their 2017 global data breach which affected 15 million consumers in the UK and 147 million in the US.
 They were fined £500,000 as a result, but actually got off rather lightly, given the penalty would have been significantly higher had it occurred a year later, once GDPR was in force.
 Google on the other hand was not so lucky when it was fined €50 million in January for violating EU data privacy rules.